gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

   User has full access
 User
   User only has access to data from the Instances they have created/own.
+Remote Console: Provisioned
+  Remote Console tab will only appear after instance is successfully provisioned.
 Remote Console: Auto Login
   RDP and SSH only, controls if user is auto-logged in to Remote Console or presented with login prompt.